apache/beam/website/www/site/content/en/documentation/io/built-in/webapis.md

 using the `HttpImageClient` `Caller` implementation.

 {{< paragraph class="language-java" >}}
-Any failures, accessible from the `Result`'s `getFailures` getter, is outputted to logs.
+Any failures, accessible from the `Result`'s `getFailures` getter, are outputted to logs.
 As already discussed above, one could write these failures to a database or filesystem.
 {{< /paragraph >}}